Swiftrail84/Tabbed-Stack-Card/README.md

 ## Responsive Navigation

-Responsive navigation is the defining feature of Tabbed Stack Card.

-Instead of shrinking tabs until they become unreadable or introducing horizontal scrolling, the card automatically calculates how many tabs fit into the available width.
+Responsive navigation is the defining feature of Tabbed Stack Card (see [Responsive by Design](#responsive-by-design) above): instead of shrinking tabs until they become unreadable or introducing horizontal scrolling, the card automatically calculates how many tabs fit into the available width and moves the rest onto separate pages, with navigation controls appearing only when actually required.

-Additional tabs are moved onto separate pages automatically.

-Navigation controls only appear when they are actually required.

-On touch devices, pages can also be changed using swipe gestures, providing a natural mobile experience without requiring any additional configuration.

 ---

 ## Lazy Loading

 Large dashboards can contain dozens of cards.
 Creating every card immediately would increase loading times and consume unnecessary resources.

 Tabbed Stack Card therefore loads only the currently visible tab during the initial render.
 Additional tabs are created automatically when they are opened for the first time and remain available afterwards.

 This approach improves dashboard responsiveness while remaining completely transparent to the user.